symphonists/maplocationfield/README.markdown

 # Map Location Field

-* Version: 3.1.1
+* Version: 3.2
 * Author: Nick Dunn, Nils Werner, Brendan Abbott, Symphony Team
 * Build Date: 2011-02-07
 * Requirements: Symphony 2.2

 ## Installation

 1. Upload the 'maplocationfield' folder in this archive to your Symphony 'extensions' folder
 2. Enable it by selecting the "Field: Map Location", choose Enable from the with-selected menu, then click Apply
-3. Obtain a Google Maps API key and enter it on the System > Preferences page
-4. The field will be available in the list when creating a Section
+3. The field will be available in the list when creating a Section

 ## Configuration